 In September 1993, Justice Pariente was appointed to the Fourth District Court of Appeal, where she served until her appointment as the seventy-seventh Justice of the Florida Supreme Court on December 10, 1997.
 During her time on the Supreme Court, she has worked to improve methods for handling cases involving families and children in the courts.
 Since 2010, she has served as the Chief-Justice’s designee to the Florida Children and Youth Cabinet and was appointed in 2011 to the Department of Children and Families’ Child Protection Transformation Advisory Board.

-Justice Pariente is currently the Chair of the Supreme Court's Steering Committee on Families and Children in the Courts, which works collaboratively to improve methods for handling cases involving children and families so that the interests and need of the child are paramount.
+Justice Pariente is also currently the Chair of the Supreme Court's Steering Committee on Families and Children in the Courts, which works collaboratively to improve methods for handling cases involving children and families so that the interests and need of the child are paramount.
 Over the past decade, she has met with family court judges and staffs throughout Florida's judicial circuits, promoted judicial education on the unified family court and advocated for improved case management, case coordination, and non-adversarial methods of resolving these disputes.
 From 2000-2002, she was a member of the Florida Bar's Commission on the Legal Needs of Children.

 Justice Pariente has also actively supported programs that promote successful alternatives to incarceration such as Florida's drug courts.
 For over a decade, she served as the liaison to the Supreme Court's Task Force on Treatment-Based Drug Courts and she helped to organize the first statewide conference on drug courts.

 Based on her longstanding commitment to children, Justice Pariente has served as a mentor to students through Take Stock in Children, a program for helping economically disadvantaged students earn a college scholarship.
 She is proud that one mentee, whom she began mentoring in ninth grade, has since graduated from college and law school.